Zeno (crater)

 Zeno is a lunar impact crater located near the northwestern limb of the Moon.
-It lies to the east-southeast of the crater Mercurius.
-Farther to the east of Zeno, along the limb, is the well-formed crater Boss.
+It was named by the IAU in 1935.

 The rim of Zeno is slightly distorted and has received some erosion due to subsequent impacts.
 There is a depression in the surface attached to the eastern rim, forming a bulging extension.
 Small craters lie on the southern rim and across the interior of the northern wall.
 The crater Zeno B is attached to the exterior of the southwestern rim, and the distorted Zeno A is attached in turn to the western rim of Zeno B.

+Zeno lies to the east-southeast of the crater Mercurius.
+Farther to the east of Zeno, along the limb, is the well-formed crater Boss.

 Satellite craters

 By convention these features are identified on lunar maps by placing the letter on the side of the crater midpoint that is closest to Zeno.